Help & Reference

 That last threshold is a floor, not a setting.
 A name has to show up in at least three separate kitchens before it’s visible to the operator at all.

-Getting to that view takes a separate admin sign-in that times out every twelve hours.
+Getting to the admin view takes a separate admin sign-in that times out every twelve hours.
 Every page load lands in the security log.

 What it’s used for